Alistair-Crompton/DGTCentaurMods/README.md

-# DGT Centaur mods (Alistair's version)
+# Alistair DGT Centaur mods

 <img src="https://github.com/Alistair-Crompton/DGTCentaurMods/blob/master/screenshots/shot_1.jpg?raw=true" style="width:75%"/>

 The [original](https://github.com/EdNekebno/DGTCentaurMods) DGT Centaur mods project adds features to the DGT Centaur electronic chessboard.

-Inside the DGT Centaur is a Raspberry Pi Zero with an SD Card, by replacing that with a Raspberry Pi Zero 2 W (or Raspberry Pi Zero W) and using a modified software, we get a wireless enabled chessboard that can theoretically do practically anything we can imagine.

 **This current project overrides the legacy one, re-coding and re-factoring all the unstable scripts, adding new features.**

+Inside the DGT Centaur is a Raspberry Pi Zero with an SD Card, by replacing that with a Raspberry Pi Zero 2 W (or Raspberry Pi Zero W) and using a modified software, we get a wireless enabled chessboard that can be easily extended and improved.

 **A word of caution!**